Inkubus Sukkubus

-Inkubus Sukkubus are an English goth and pagan rock band, formed in 1989 by Candia Ridley, Tony McKormack and Adam Henderson, who have been described as one of the most enduringly popular underground Goth bands in the UK.
+Inkubus Sukkubus are an English gothic and pagan rock band, formed in 1989 by Candia Ridley, Tony McKormack, and Adam Henderson, who have been described as one of the most enduringly popular underground goth bands in the UK.
 They also have been described by Mick Mercer as a "zombie version of Fleetwood Mac" in his book Hex Files: The Goth Bible.

 History

 Inkubus Sukkubus have released albums and toured the UK and internationally ever since their formation as Incubus Succubus in 1989.

 In 1995, the band adopted the name Inkubus Sukkubus, citing numerology as the reason for the change, and signed to Resurrection Records.
 The live line-up changed significantly, adopting the use of a drum machine and sequenced backing, with some additional support by a bodhrán, and Adam Henderson moving back to bass.

 In 1996, the band appeared live on British national television on Channel 4's The Big Breakfast, performing the track 'Heartbeat Of The Earth'.

-The band have played many of Europe's major dark alternative festivals including Amphi, M'era Luna, and the Wave-Gotik-Treffen at Leipzig.
+The band have played many of Europe's major dark alternative festivals, including Amphi, M'era Luna, and the Wave-Gotik-Treffen at Leipzig.

 In June 2017, the band hosted a weekend event at St Briavels Castle in the Forest of Dean - a celebration of midsummer with storytelling, history, Egyptian dancing, and a handfasting ceremony.